Saturday, May 8, 2021

 Read more: Can't Stop the Pop

-May 9, 1964: Louis Armstrong's "Hello, Dolly!" hits Number 1 in the US. becoming the first artist to displace The Beatles from their 14 weeks reign atop the charts.
+May 9, 1964: Louis Armstrong's "Hello, Dolly!" hit Number 1 in the US and became the first artist to displace The Beatles from their 14 weeks reign atop the charts.

 There’s something so beautifully singular about the moment.
-For a 14-week stretch, the just-arrived Beatles had an absolute stranglehold on the #1 spot of the US charts.
+For 14 weeks, the just-arrived Beatles had an absolute stranglehold on the #1 spot on the US charts.

 Carol Channing